mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 When you make your character, do so exactly as in [[Fate Core]], but with one addition: you get powers.

 Powers are a lot like stunts, except bigger, flashier, more powerful, and more complex.
-Each power you build costs a certain number of stunts, but don’t worry about not having enough!
-We’re giving you three bonus stunts on top of what you normally get from [[Fate Core]] to use exclusively for building powers.
+Each power you build costs a certain number of stunts, but don't worry about not having enough!
+We're giving you three bonus stunts on top of what you normally get from [[Fate Core]] to use exclusively for building powers.
 To add to your powers or build new ones, you can also spend refresh and use your normal allotment of free stunts as you would when building normal stunts.
-The three free stunts you’re getting in this adventure _have_ to be used for powers, though.
+The three free stunts you're getting in this adventure _have_ to be used for powers, though.

 Most characters have a single power.
-Some might have two, but that’s where it tops off.
+Some might have two, but that's where it tops off.
 Powers are big and complex enough that more than two would be a bit unwieldy.
 What you _can_ do, however, is build multiple effects into a single power, creating a power suite that does a bunch of related things.

 To build powers, you can use the list of powers to create a working power suite in just a few minutes.
 As a player, if you know the basic sort of super you want to play, you can jump straight into the action.
 As a GM, this can help you come up with powers quickly when players encounter new super-powered NPCs.

 ### Power Budget

-NPCs’ power suites aren’t usually as complex as the player characters’, so when you’re designing powers for them, you’ll be spending fewer stunts.
-Nameless NPCs, when they have powers at all, have one or at most two stunts’ worth of powers, and they don’t get collateral damage or special effects.
-Supporting NPCs may have three to four stunts’ worth of powers, including a collateral damage effect.
+NPCs' power suites aren't usually as complex as the player characters', so when you're designing powers for them, you'll be spending fewer stunts.
+Nameless NPCs, when they have powers at all, have one or at most two stunts' worth of powers, and they don't get collateral damage or special effects.
+Supporting NPCs may have three to four stunts' worth of powers, including a collateral damage effect.

 Main NPCs are built the same way as PCs, including their powers.

 ## Basic Power

 To start, think about what you want your power to do.
-What is your character’s shtick?
-What’s the big flashy thing you do that other people can’t do?
-Maybe you’re inhumanly fast, or super strong, or you can fly, or you shoot energy blasts from your hands.
+What is your character's shtick?
+What's the big flashy thing you do that other people can't do?
+Maybe you're inhumanly fast, or super strong, or you can fly, or you shoot energy blasts from your hands.

 Then, find a power that matches your concept and buy its basic form.
 This is the stunt-like ability that covers the absolute minimum of what the power can do, and purchasing it costs one stunt.
-This is just the most stripped-down form of your power, so don’t worry if sounds a little generic; you’ll make it more exciting in a moment.
+This is just the most stripped-down form of your power, so don't worry if sounds a little generic; you'll make it more exciting in a moment.

-> Miles isn’t sure what sort of hero he’ll be playing, but he knows that he wants to fly, so he starts with Flight.
+> Miles isn't sure what sort of hero he'll be playing, but he knows that he wants to fly, so he starts with Flight.
 After purchasing Basic Flight, he still has two stunts that he must spend on powers, three free stunts, and three refresh he can trade in for stunts if he wants.

 ## Enhancements

 An enhancement is an extra effect that you stack onto your basic power.
 Every enhancement costs one stunt.
 You can purchase as many enhancements as you can afford, and some enhancements can be purchased multiple times.
 For instance, most powers have an enhancement titled **Master [Power Name]**, which just improves the basic power, usually by adding a +2 bonus to the appropriate rolls.
 You can buy that enhancement as many times as you want, knocking the bonus up to +4, +6, or beyond.

 > Miles wants to be a great flyer, so he invests in Master Flight, purchasing the enhancement twice.
 In total, this adds a +4 bonus to his [[Athletics]] rolls while in the air.
-He’s now used the three stunts that must be spent on powers, but still has three free stunts and three refresh left.
+He's now used the three stunts that must be spent on powers, but still has three free stunts and three refresh left.

 ## Power Synergy

 A power synergy is another basic power added to your foundational power.
-You’re not making a new power from scratch: your power suite will still only have one drawback and one collateral damage effect.
-The synergy just adds a new facet to the power suite you’re creating.
+You're not making a new power from scratch: your power suite will still only have one drawback and one collateral damage effect.
+The synergy just adds a new facet to the power suite you're creating.
 Purchasing a power synergy costs one stunt.

 Each power has a short list of common synergies: powers that often work well with the foundational power.
 Your synergy might be a set of complementary powers—like being super strong _and_ super tough—or perhaps your synergy lets you use a power in a specific, new way—like combining your abilities to summon fire and to shoot energy blasts in order to throw fireballs at your enemy.

 You are not limited to the suggested synergies, though.
-You can take any other power you want, as long as you can justify how they’re part of the same power suite.
-For instance, Wall-Crawling and Energy Blast don’t necessarily go together, but if you explain that the energy blast is really a concentrated ball of the same sticky stuff you use to climb walls, then you have a power synergy.
+You can take any other power you want, as long as you can justify how they're part of the same power suite.
+For instance, Wall-Crawling and Energy Blast don't necessarily go together, but if you explain that the energy blast is really a concentrated ball of the same sticky stuff you use to climb walls, then you have a power synergy.

 When you purchase a power synergy, you can also purchase any enhancements that apply to your new power.
-In addition, when it comes time to pick special effects, drawbacks, and collateral damage effects, you can pull from your foundational power or any of the power synergies you’ve added to it.
+In addition, when it comes time to pick special effects, drawbacks, and collateral damage effects, you can pull from your foundational power or any of the power synergies you've added to it.

-> Miles sees Super Speed on the list of power synergies for Flight, and thinks it would be a good addition: he’ll be able to move quickly when he needs to, though he’ll still focus on deft maneuvering.
-He purchases it, as well as the Improved Reaction Time enhancement for Super Speed, so he’ll be able to jump into a fight faster.
+> Miles sees Super Speed on the list of power synergies for Flight, and thinks it would be a good addition: he'll be able to move quickly when he needs to, though he'll still focus on deft maneuvering.
+He purchases it, as well as the Improved Reaction Time enhancement for Super Speed, so he'll be able to jump into a fight faster.
 He spent two stunts, leaving him with one free stunt and three refresh.

 ## Power Themes

-Power themes are like enhancements and power synergies, but they don’t add new abilities to your power suite.
+Power themes are like enhancements and power synergies, but they don't add new abilities to your power suite.
 Instead, they color how your power presents itself.
 You might add an elemental effect to your power, or make it based on technology rather than on the superpower gene.

 Because the actual effects of power themes are limited, you may purchase one for free.
 Each theme beyond the first added to a power costs one stunt.
 Like power synergies, each theme has a short list of enhancements, drawbacks, and collateral damage effects, which become available to purchase or select when you purchase the theme.